rajbos/rajbos.github.io/_posts/2020-12-31-DevOps-Maturity-Levels.md

 After the initial question is handled (or planned to be handled), I often start helping the teams with additional steps they can include to improve certain aspects of their way of working and we go from there.

 Since my expertise is DevOps, all these things are around those topics.
 I've done a lot of things around the DevOps cycle, from explaining Git as a way to version your code to monitoring in production and deployment into a cloud environment.
+Note that these items are mostly based on using technology to improve things.
+The world of people and culture in an organization is for another time 😄.

 ![DevOps Cycle](/images/20201231/20201231_01_DevOpsCycle?v2.png)